linuxserver/docker-snipe-it/README.md

 **This container requires a MySQL or MariaDB server to connect to, we recommend [ours](https://github.com/linuxserver/docker-mariadb)**

-### PHP customization

-This image uses our NGINX base image all override configuration files for PHP are located in `/config/php`.

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.